Code-Institute-Submissions/gaffers-dock/README.md

 ### Existing Features

     Reconsidered the position of the "Call Us!" button.
 Pushed it aside slightly so it clear the view of the deadeye.
+    I decided to place the "Our Services" header inside the box in order to better keep the theme and flow of the website.
 ### Features Left to Implement

     *   Change colour to Navigation Links.
+    *   Hover function to Navbar Toggler

 ## Technologies Used